The 1975 keeps current in 2017 with musical mix

 “It kind of solidified he was a pantheon of culture, and that he was larger than life, and that he was bigger than reality,” Healy said in an interview.
 “That moment of him being there was like one of the most powerful things for me as a young person.
 I’d never cared that much really about anything. … I’d never wanted to see somebody or be in the presence of somebody like that.
 And I kind of never have since.”

-Healy, 28, is hoping his fans feel the same way when they see The 1975 on its latest U.S. arena tour, which plays the Allen Events Center on Saturday.
+Healy, 28, is hoping his fans feel the same way when they see The 1975 on its latest U.S. arena tour, which plays the Allen Event Center on Saturday.

 The genre-bending band is riding high on the success of last year’s “I Like It When You Sleep, for You Are So Beautiful Yet So Unaware of It” — its sophomore album, which debuted at No. 1 in both the United States and the United Kingdom.
 It was named Rolling Stones’ No. 1 pop album of 2016 and earned a Grammy nomination for Healy for his art direction.
 The band won best British group at this year’s BRIT Awards.